P on Apple Watch showing one-tap bathroom logging

 The Core Difference in One Paragraph

 Waterllama tracks what goes in.
 You log every drink, the app estimates serving sizes, and an animated character fills with colored liquid as you reach your daily goal.
-P tracks what comes out.
-You tap one button each time you use the bathroom, and the app compares your frequency to peer-reviewed research showing well-hydrated adults average 7±2 voids per day.
-Waterllama tells you what you drank.
-P tells you whether it was enough.
-That is the entire trade.
+P tracks a body-output pattern.
+You tap one button each time you use the bathroom, and the app shows your frequency over time using a practical hydration indicator supported by peer-reviewed research.
+Waterllama provides intake progress.
+P provides lower-effort, research-backed pattern awareness.

 Feature Parity: What Stays, What Changes